andrewdempsey2018/hoffle-copter/readme.md

 ### **Peter**

 My second Hackathon with Code Institute.
-Great experience, as always.
+Great experience, a second time.
 Had great fun!
 Worked with such an exciting team.
 Together, we built what is quite an exciting game project - **Hoffle Copter!** Learnt new things along the way!
 Feeling like a pro already!
 Thanks to Code Institute for this experience.
 Thanks to Hoffle Copter team for being awesome - ***up the Hoff!*** I want to do this again!

 [lindedIn](https://www.linkedin.com/in/panzek/)